“Verily, verily, I say unto you, If a man keep my saying, he shall never see death.” (John 8:51)

-This passage has been a difficult one for commentators.
+This passage has been difficult for commentators.
 Most would interpret it to mean that a Christian will not experience spiritual death.
-While it is very true that a Christian - one who has been born twice (the second birth being a spiritual birth) will not experience spiritual death; in this passage Jesus seems to be talking about physical death.
+While it is true that a Christian, one who has been born twice (the second birth being a spiritual birth), will not experience spiritual death, in this passage Jesus seems to be talking about physical death.
 This is evidenced by the fact that the Jewish skeptics around Christ called Him a heretic for saying it, since it was obvious that Abraham and the other prophets had died physically.
 Christ did not correct them by clarifying His words to mean spiritual death.
 Despite the fact that the grave is full of those who physically died while believing in Christ, He teaches that His followers will “never see death.”

-A Christian, therefore, will not “see” death with such interest, for his attention will not be on death’s terrors, but upon the One who Himself bore all that death had to offer, yet conquered it forever.
+A Christian, therefore, will not “see” death with such interest, for his attention will not be on death’s terrors but upon the One who Himself bore all that death had to offer yet conquered it forever.
 A Christian can look even at his own approaching death calmly, with passive interest, for it holds little influence over him.
 “O death, where is thy sting?
-O grave, where is thy victory?"
-(I Corinthians 15:55).
+O grave, where is thy victory?”
+(1 Corinthians 15:55).
 JDM

 Days of Praise Podcast is a podcast based on the Institute for Creation Research quarterly print devotional, Days of Praise.
 Start your day with devotional readings written by Dr. Henry Morris, Dr. Henry Morris III, Dr. John Morris, and others to strengthen and encourage you in your Christian faith.